The official currency of Portugal is the euro (EUR).

 This should be fine when traveling through Portugal.
 Portuguese cuisine has a wide variety of foods, including bread, meats, fish, and seafood.
 However, nuts, especially almonds and chestnuts, are used in many baked goods.
 If you have a nut allergy and are traveling through Portugal, we suggest you avoid baked goods.
 For any traveler with a dietary restriction, we recommend printing out an allergen card that describes your allergy in the local language.

 Moderate.
 This trip is a good mix of activity and relaxation and includes moderate physical activities.
 Participants should expect to be active for 3-4 hours most days.
 An active lifestyle is helpful, though not required to enjoy the trip.
-Some travelers may find a hike and a kayaking excursion above a moderate activity level if they do not normally engage in an active lifestyle.
+There is a hike that some travelers may find above a moderate activity level if they do not normally engage in an active lifestyle.

 We suggest booking a round-trip ticket arriving and departing from Lisbon.
 Then, book a separate domestic flight from Faro to Lisbon.
 You can also arrange your departing flight directly from Faro International Airport (FAO).